 7. Was a household member depressed or mentally ill or did a household member attempt suicide?

-If you’ve read Clay-Stained Memories you know that the book opens on a traumatic experience the main character has lived through.
-This event, and others over time, sends ripple effects through the entirety of her life.
-Eva’s life choices are a reflection of the trauma she has experienced.
+If you’ve read Clay-Stained Memories, you know that the book opens on a traumatic event the main character experienced.
+This event, and others over time, sends ripple effects through her entire life.
+Eva’s choices are a reflection of the trauma she lived through.

 A trauma-informed and compassion-based response to individuals with backgrounds heavy in adversity is the only way to tackle the underlying causes of trauma manifestation.
-Recognizing and addressing the pain that incarcerated or addicted people carry with them may be the beginning of disrupting the impact that adversity early in life can have.
+Recognizing and addressing the pain that incarcerated or addicted people carry with them, may be the beginning of calming the impact that adversity early in life can have.